starius/ScPrime/doc/api/index.html.md

 **siapath** | string
 Path to the file in the renter on the network.

+### OPTIONAL
+ **root** | bool
+ Whether or not to treat the siapath as being relative to the user's home directory.
+If this field is not set, the siapath will be interpreted as relative to 'home/user/'.

 ### Response

 standard success or error response.
 See [standard